This chapter covers procedures for:

 To install the SNMP network service on Windows XP:

-From the Start menu, select Settings, then Control Panel, and then Add or Remove Programs.
+From the Start menu, select Settings > Control Panel > Add or Remove Programs.

 On the Add or Remove Programs window, select the Add/Remove Windows Components option.

 The Windows Components Wizard lists all the components of Windows XP.

 From the list of components displayed on the Windows Components Wizard, select the Management and Monitoring Tools component, and then click Next.

 On the Files Needed dialog, provide the location of the files that are needed for completing the installation, and then click OK.

 Note:The files needed for completing the installation vary from one platform to another.
 For example, it can be Immib2.dll file and snmpmib.dll file for Windows 2000 platform, msi.mfl file for Windows 2003 Server platform, nd so on.